By Amber Murray

-Plants are an excellent way to maximize Feng Shui in your living room.
-Again, you don't need to turn it into a forest, but using plants to fill out empty or unused space is a smart way to incorporate plants into your design scheme.
+Plants and flowers are an excellent way to maximize Feng Shui in your living room.
+Again, you don't need to turn it into a forest, but using plants to fill out empty or unused space is a smart way to incorporate plants and flowers into your design scheme says flower expert at lamour et fleurs.
 After all, harmony between man and nature is a common theme in philosophy and Feng Shui.
 So get some succulents and hang them in the corners or near natural light sources.

 12. Focus on Flow and Positive Energy